Who we are

 We hope you find our website easy to navigate and the homes easy to contact.

 Where are the B&Bs?

 Which B&B shall I choose?

 How much will I have to pay?

 The single occupancy rate of a double/twin room is also shown.

 Do I need to book ahead?

 PLEASE NOTE THAT MANY B&BS WILL NOT ACCEPT ONE NIGHT BOOKINGS AT WEEKENDS AND PEAK PERIODS.

-Please click on “How To Book” to see how to make your reservation
+Please click on “How To Book” to see how to make your reservation.

 When should I arrive?

-You will be expected to leave after breakfast on the day of departure: the time may vary but will generally be before 10.30am.
+You will be expected to leave after breakfast on the day of departure.
+The time may vary but will generally be before 10.30am.
 The majority of B&Bs will allow all day access for guests staying more than one night but please check and do remember that you are in a private home and not a hotel.

-What about bathroom facilities?Back to top
+What about bedroom and bathroom facilities?

 Bathroom facilities are either shared, ensuite or private and are listed in the description.
 If you have a particular preference please enquire at the time of booking.